 Together, these teams drive Shopify's merchant growth.

-Experimentation is critical to how Shopify grows.
+Experimentation is critical to Shopify’s growth and optimization.
 Here’s a high-level look at their process for conducting tests.

 1. Establish a clear hypothesis